 And yet, these revolutionary ideas, the fact that he revealed himself at tables and long hikes, bothered people deeply to the core.
 Because I wrote these words, that Jesus's news was communicated in this way, and this is how I see the good news should best be communicated, the establishement was bothered, deeply enough to critique this, even though this ideas are not new, but rather the words about the actions of Jesus himself.

-I've been disapointmed, because even though I was raised in the church, and studied formally, and now have served as an adult for most of my life, what I have done for the establishment is still not enough.
+I've been disappointed, because even though I was raised in the church, and studied formally, and now have served as an adult for most of my life, what I have done for the establishment is still not enough.
 It's not good enough.

 The money I've given, not enough.